-The British Liver Trust publishes leaflets and factsheets on a range of liver diseases.
-All our patient information is written or reviewed by leading liver specialists to make sure the information is accurate, comprehensive and up-to-date.
+We publish leaflets and factsheets on a range of liver diseases.
+All our patient information is written by, or rigorously assessed and reviewed by, medical specialists in their field or other health care professionals.

 Leaflets are written in clear and straightforward language, using a minimum of clinical terminology, which is explained when it is used.

 - Single publications can be downloaded from here.